Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 ### Multiple Font Formats

-If a distribution provides multiple file formats for the same font, for example both TTF and OTF files, only include one kind.
-OTF is preferred over TTF.
+If a distribution provides the same font in multiple file formats, for example both OpenType and TrueType, only include one kind.
+We prefer OTF to TTF, and variable fonts to static files for different instantiations.
+Where a distribution provides variable and static fonts under different family names, both can be included for backwards compatibility as long as they can be contained within a single cask.
+Example: [font-source-serif-pro.rb](https://github.com/Homebrew/homebrew-cask-fonts/blob/ab3e5d7d313b64c0a2c4041196a8eaa8e1539c9c/Casks/font-source-serif-pro.rb#L10#L23).

 Note that `font_casker` generates font stanzas for all files, so its output should be edited as needed.